 AI, progress & app workflow

-A practical note on Why AI-supported focus cues needs human judgment in the loop for a quiet evening when the person wants to reset without chasing a result, written with realistic expectations and a specific next step.
+A practical note on Human judgment: AI supported focus cues for a quiet evening when the person wants to reset without chasing a result, written with realistic expectations and a specific next step.

 Direct answer